naimo84/kalender-events/docs/guide/icloudsecure.md

 # iCloud secure

-For getting the iCloud secure URL you have to use cURL.
+For getting the iCloud secure URL you have two options: manually using cURL or automatically via kalender-events.

+For both options you have to do the following:

+## Generate an app-specific password

 Log into your Apple account at appleid.apple.com.
 Maybe you have to confirm your login by entering the two-factor identification code.
 As you're logged in, have a look for "Security" in the Apple ID control panel and click on "Generate Password".